The Umbrella Academy

 The siblings, and the cast, are exceptional.
 Number One, Luther Hargreeves, the only one who remained loyal to their father, is a super-strong astronaut whose body has mutated into a Hulk-like form, which he keeps hidden under an oversized greatcoat.
 He's played by Tom Hopper (Game of Thrones, Black Sails, Merlin) who plays him with reserve and constraint, with a stunted emotional growth due to many years of isolation.
 Number Two, Diego Hargreeves, is the only one to continue in the superhero life.
 A Batman-esque vigilante with a fractious relationship with the police, his skill is the ability to curve the trajectory of any object he throws, easily the most believable and mundane of the siblings' powers.
 Diego is portrayed by David Castañeda (Southland, Jane the Virgin), who imbues him with a reckless arrogance.

 Everyone's favourite, Number Four is Klaus Hargreeves, who seems the most obviously damaged of the siblings.
 An alcoholic, drug-addicted hedonist, Klaus is cursed with the ability to see the dead, something he attempts to drown out with his substance abuse.
 He later develops his ability to the point where he can manifest the dead as well.
 Klaus is played by Robert Sheehan (Misfits, Love/Hate, Fortitude) as a flamboyant, genderqueer goth, and while he appears quite a shallow character early on, he displays great emotional depths as the series continues.
 Perhaps not coincidentally, Sheehan's character on Misfits also had the ability to see the dead amongst his powers.
 Number Six, Ben Hargreeves, is deceased by the time of the main setting, implied to be a result of his power, which is frankly nightmarish and involves tentacles and lots of blood.
-Portrayed by Justin H. Min, he appears rarely, and only to Klaus.
+Portrayed by Justin H. Min, (Beef, After Yang) he initially appears rarely, and only to Klaus, but unexpected developments result in an increased prominence as the series progresses.

-Number Seven, Vanya Hargreeves, is the outsider of the family.
-She is, it appears, an ordinary human being, with no special powers.
-A mild-mannered violinist, she has alienated her siblings by publishing an autobiography that revealed the truth about their father's treatment of them.
-Vanya is played by Ellen Page, easily the most famous actor on the cast, with plenty of superhero film experience (Kitty Pride in the X-Men films, Libby on Super) but more notably award-winning roles in Hard Candy, Marion Bridge and Juno among many more.
+Number Seven, Vanya Hargreeves, is the outsider of the family and, it appears, an ordinary human being, with no special powers.
+A mild-mannered violinist, Vanya has alienated the siblings by publishing an autobiography that revealed the truth about their father's treatment of them.
+Vanya is played by Elliot Page, easily the most famous actor on the cast, with plenty of superhero film experience (Kitty Pride in the X-Men films, Libby on Super) but more notably award-winning roles in Hard Candy, Marion Bridge and Juno among many more.
 Page is as excellent in the role as we'd expect, giving a subtle, relatable performance and hinting at Vanya's hidden depths.
+Vanya's story is crucial to the first season, and throughout the entire run, Vanya experiences huge changes and revelations.

 You'll notice that we've skipped Number Five.
 Never given a full name, Number Five is missing at the outset of the main events, before dropping back into the fray rather spectacularly part way through the first episode.
 Gifted with the ability to jump through space and time, Five leapt into a post-apocalyptic future, where he survived for decades before being recruited by a time-travelling organisation.
 Finally making it back to his family, he has his own mission to avert the apocalypse his father foresaw, but his escape back through time has the side effect of reverting him to the age he was when he first leapt.
 Now stuck in the form of a thirteen-year-old boy, he is played by Aiden Gallagher (Nicky, Ricky, Dicky and Dawn).
 Gallagher is astonishingly good as Number Five.
 In spite of being fifteen when filming this, he absolutely convinces as a middle-aged man, hardened by life, and frustrated by being trapped in a child's body.

 It's an excellent core cast, portraying a group of people with unnatural abilities and the sort of fractious sibling relationships that even the most harmonious family would display.
-The family is completed by Grace Hargreeves, an android who serves as the siblings' mother, played by Jordan Claire Robbins, and Pogo, a highly intelligent chimpanzee who was something of a protégé to the late Sir Reginald.
+The family is completed by Grace Hargreeves, an android who serves as the siblings' mother, played by Jordan Claire Robbins (12 Monkeys), and Pogo, a highly intelligent chimpanzee who was something of a protégé to the late Sir Reginald.
 Pogo is voiced by Adam Godley, whose face was used for performance capture for the CGI ape, while Ken Hall provided the bodily motion capture and on-set presence.
-Pogo is one of the more likeable and human members of the family.
+Pogo is one of the more likeable and, ironically, human members of the family.

 This is merely the central family of the series, who remain the focus of events, but are far from the only protagonists.
 Number Five is being pursued by his former employers, who set two hitmen after him: Cha-Cha (singer and actor Mary J. Blige) and Hazel (Mindhunter star Cameron Britton).
 The two assassins are astonishingly violent but have a fascinating relationship and are as fascinating to watch as the Hargreeves family.
-Hazel, in particular, is a remarkably sympathetic figure for brutal murderer, who develops a truly sweet romance with a waitress named Agnes (Sheila McCarthy, who won awards for Emily of New Moon and The Lotus Eaters among others).
+Hazel, in particular, is a remarkably sympathetic figure for brutal murderer, who develops a truly sweet romance with a waitress named Agnes (Sheila McCarthy, who won awards for Emily of New Moonand The Lotus Eatersamong others).
+Behind these two is the Handler, played charismatically and manically by Kate Walsh (13 Reasons Why, Grey's Anatomy).
 Ignored by the others during much of the events, Vanya forms a relationship with one Leonard Peabody (John Magaro, Orange is the New Black, Tom Clancy's Jack Ryan), who has secrets of his own.

 This is just the set-up.
 Over ten episodes, characters fight, are captured, framed for murder, commit murder, cross space and time, explore life after death, possibly meet God, and move ever closer to the apocalypse.
 It's an extremely violent series, but the violence is a stylistic choice, heavily choreographed and backed by incongruous yet effective musical choices.
 Each fight is more like a bloody music video; for instance, Number Five's return to the present day is greeted by a SWAT team, who are taken out to the stirring tune of They Might Be Giants' nineties rock cover of “Istanbul (Not Constantinople).”
 The soundtrack to the series features everything from Queen to Radiohead.

 Above all, The Umbrella Academy is about family, and the bizarre events, audio-visual spectacles and climactic disasters are there to explore how the siblings' upbringing and experiences affect them and their relationships.
-As strange as individual events are, the overall storyline treads a path that is easy to predict for anyone who's seen or read this kind of comicbook narrative before.
+As strange as individual events are, the overall storyline treads a path that is easy to predict for anyone who's seen or read this kind of comic book narrative before.
 This really doesn't matter though.
-The sheer style of the show and the performances of the central cast make this a standout of the genre.
+The sheer style of the show and the performances of the central cast in season one make this a triumph, never-bettered in the series' run.

 Published on March 16th, 2020.
 Written by Daniel Tessier for Television Heaven.